-Fast forward to The Addicts comedy show a few weeks ago.
-I’m sitting in green room with Andy Huggins, Kurtis Matthews, and a few other comics whose names I don’t remember (sorry!).
-When somebody asked Andy “How long was Hicks sober again before he died?”
-He answers and they all start talking, “I remember when he first asked me about wanting to quit…” “Remember how crazy he was…”, “he fit in a lifetime’s worth of drinking in a few years…”, “remember him first going on sober”, etc.
+Fast forward to The Addicts Comedy Tour a few weeks ago.
+I’m sitting in the green room with Andy Huggins, Kurtis Matthews, and a few other comics whose names I don’t remember (sorry!).
+Somebody asked Andy “Hey, how long was Hicks sober before he died?”
+Andy answered and they all started reminiscing, “I remember when he first asked me about wanting to quit…” “Remember how crazy he was…”, “Bill fit in a lifetime’s worth of drinking in a few years…”, “Remember him first going on sober?”, etc.

-Years ago, was terrified that quitting would derail me, make me someone different, and fuck up everything I had worked for.
-Now, here I was in a room full of people.
-Not just “people”, direct connections to someone who died when I was NINE, but had a direct and substantial effect on my my life as an adult.
-And I was only in that room because of the choice I had so feared.
-It was surreal, but really affirming: I AM on the right path.
+Now here I was, in a room full of sober people.
+Not just any people, but people directly linked to someone who died when I was NINE, but who somehow still had a huge effect on my life by helping me overcome a lifetime of depression.
+I made real connections that night, and I was only in that room because of the choice I had so feared.
+It was surreal and affirming: I am on the right path.

 Part of that path is that comedian Kurtis Matthews.
-I have not sit down with him for the podcast yet, but I am going to.
-It’s a goal.
-However, I was in NYC last week and Kurtis put me in touch with another comic he works with (who also knows Andy!).
-His name is Ross Bennett.
+I have not had him on the podcast yet, but I am going to.
+It’s my new goal.
+However, I was in NYC last week and Kurtis put me in touch with another comic he works with, Ross Bennett.

-Ross Bennett was a cadet at West-point Academy, when he quit to become a stand up.
-He moved to Los Angels in the 80’s, quit drinking 87, and taught me a lot.
-I swear, this episode is full of quotes.
-We met in a recording studio in New York, so you can hear lots of activity in the background.
-I think it just adds to the New York feel (plus, I can’t afford a studio…)
+Ross Bennett was a cadet at West-point Academy when he quit to become a stand up.
+He moved to Los Angels in the 80’s, quit drinking in ’87, and has done so much since!
+He taught me a lot.
+This episode is full of quotes!
+We met at a recording studio in New York, so you can hear lots of activity in the background, but I think it just adds to the New York feel.
+Plus, I can’t afford a studio…

 I hope you enjoy it.
 Here is my conversation with Ross Bennett.

-If you like the podcast, please consider signing up to The Patreon.
+If you like the podcast, please consider signing up to my Patreon.
 Your donation helps with the operating cost and is the easiest way to say, “thanks for making this!”